 Human Perception is Organized

 JPEG is a lossy compression algorithm developed by the Joint Photographic Experts Group–thus the name– to apply controllable levels of compression to digital image files to reduce their byte sizes.
 Also note that JPEG is a CODEC, compression and decompression standard, not a file format.
-It is fundamentally based on human perception and our visual systems, eyes and brains, compensating for missing pieces of information and sometimes even making it up where one does not exist.
+It is fundamentally based on human perception and our visual systems, eyes, and brains, compensating for missing pieces of information and sometimes even making it up where one does not exist.
 So, humans are inherently involved in the compression-decompression process.
-The actual computation and math is far beyond mere mortals I am sure!
+The actual computation and math are far beyond mere mortals I am sure!
 So, I will deal with practical aspects here.
 The purpose of this article is to shed some light on this often confusing and misunderstood set of concepts so that you can make more informed decisions.

 Take a look at the image on the left.
 Most people will see two triangles and three circles although none of them is a complete shape.
 Human perception is an organized process.
 If the information received is not sufficiently organized, we impose a structure on it to perceive it.
 This is probably the starting point of how JPEG compression works.
 If some pieces of information are missing our visual systems will recreate them given that the missing information does not create other perceivable structures such as posterization or banding.
 I will show examples of this later on.